-CRMC's structural heart program is the only one of its kind in the Upper Cumberland with a team of interventional cardiologists, cardiothoracic surgeons and dedicated clinical support staff specializing in the diagnosis and treatment of conditions affecting the valves and other vital structures of the heart.
-This new program expands the services offered through the Heart and Vascular Center, and thus, allows residents of the region to remain close to home for more specialized care.
+Cookeville Regional’s structural heart program is the only one of its kind in the Upper Cumberland with a team of interventional cardiologists, cardiothoracic surgeons and dedicated clinical support staff specializing in the diagnosis and treatment of conditions affecting the valves and other vital structures of the heart.
+This program expands the services offered through the Heart and Vascular Center, and thus, allows residents of the region to remain close to home for more specialized care.

 Cookeville Regional offers cardiac mapping, cardioversion, radio frequency catheter ablation, cryoablation, ICD implantation, pacemaker insertion, defibrillator threshold testing and transesophageal echocardiogram to treat heart arrhythmias such as atrial fibrillation and other rhythm disturbances.

 To determine the rate of beats and limits upon the heart, stress testing may be undertaken with either a treadmill or medication.

 Cookeville Regional offers specialty trained physicians, nursing staff and other health professionals in cardiac care for patients in the hospital, as well as a cardiovascular intensive care unit and a cardiac step-down unit designed specifically for heart patients.

 Our cardiac rehab facility utilizes the most up-to-date equipment, methods and counsel.
 Often a whole family is impacted and we give them special attention as well.